samrickman/lft-bot-nhs/readme.md

+# ** DEPRECATED 1st April 2022 **

+This software no longer runs as the UK Government is ending the routine provision of free Lateral Flow Tests.
+I will leave it here to remind myself how to use Selenium in C#, but do not download or clone it, as it will not work.

-# Automated NHS Lateral Flow Test Ordering
+## Automated NHS Lateral Flow Test Ordering

 This is a simple piece of software which orders Lateral Flow Tests from the GOV.UK Website.
 Inspired by a similar project in Python by [Laurence](https://github.com/ledurnan).